DoclerLabs/openstack/openstack-installer/docs/configuration.rst

   keystone_ssl: True              # Turn on TLS in keystone.
 Default is False (no TLS).
   os_ssl: True                    # Turn on TLS in other OpenStack components.
   nova_novncproxy_ssl: True       # Turn on TLS in nova vnc proxy.
+  radosgw_ssl: True               # Turn on TLS for Ceph RadosGW

 With TLS support, it is recommended to set the components address to the domain name, which is in the certificate. so the following settings should be set: